 Art of Animation – Movie themed family suites available that can sleep up to 6 people with 1 queen bed, 1 double bed sleeper sofa, and 1 double size table bed.
 Visitors can also take the skyliner (again, so cool!) to EPCOT and Hollywood Studios, and use the free shuttle to the other parks.
 Multiple pools are onsite (including the biggest pool in all of Disney World!) a food court, campfire activities, Movies Under the Stars, and a playground.

-Activities at Disney World with Toddlers by Park
+Activities at Disney World by Park

 SO much to do here!
 This park is best for the littlest ones.
 It has the classic Disney experience, character sightings and meet-and-greets, musical parades, dance shows, stage shows, and the most any-height rides of all the parks.